sudeepkhadka/cryptography/README.md

 **Issues**
 `RC4` is deprecated: Since OpenSSL 3.0.
-Therefore, Use this to run the binary:
-`sudo apt-get install libssl-dev` added compiler specific directives to remove warnings.
+Therefore, Used this to run the binary: added compiler specific directives to remove warnings.
 Do not remove `#pragma` Directives from source file.
 RC4 is just for testing purpose, it is not safe for use anymore.